Exploring Nonlinear Pathway in Parameter Space for Machine Unlearning: Related Work

 \subsection{Mode Connectivity}

-Mode connectivity refers to the existence of low-loss pathways between different local minima in a neural network's loss landscape.
-It has been observed that neural networks trained on the same dataset but initialized differently can be connected by a smooth, low-loss curve in parameter space~\cite{garipov2018loss}.
+Mode connectivity denotes low-loss pathways between different local minima in the loss landscape.
+It has been observed that neural networks with different initializations can be connected by a smooth, low-loss curve in parameter space~\cite{mc_2018}.
 This phenomenon has been further explored, demonstrating that such connectivity generalizes across architectures and datasets, forming high-dimensional manifolds of functionally equivalent models~\cite{draxler2018essentially}.
-Recent work has extended the concept from Bézier curves to Bézier surfaces, enabling the connection of multiple neural networks~\cite{renrevisiting}.
-Given its ability to identify meaningful pathways in parameter space, mode connectivity provides an efficient and effective approach for obtaining high-quality unlearning models.
+Recent work~\cite{renrevisiting} extends the mode connectivity from the Bézier curve to surface, and some other works utilize the property for evaluating model robustness~\cite{,zhang2026geometry,kim2026geometry}.
+Given its ability to identify meaningful pathways in parameter space, mode connectivity provides an efficient and effective approach for unlearning.